5jt/dyalog-cookbook/manuscript/11-Providing-help.md

 Run #.Make.Run 1
 ~~~

-Finally we ensure the compiled Help system is copied over together with the standalone Help viewer:
+Finally we ensure the compiled Help system is copied over together with the standalone Help Viewer:

 ~~~
 :Class Make